 Current air quality conditions

-Click here to view current Central Okanagan Air Quality conditions.
-The BC Air Quality website contains updated Air Quality Readings for areas throughout the Province.
+The BC Air Quality website contains updated air quality readings for areas throughout the province, including the Central Okanagan.
 The site also includes the current levels of various air pollutants , as well the current Air Quality Health Index (AQHI), which identifies the health risk associated with local air quality conditions.
 The Index corresponds to the recommendations (below) for outdoor activities for those at risk and the general population.